National Mall and Memorial Parks | DWIGHT D. EISENHOWER MEMORIAL

 Eisenhower as President of the United States, Dwight D. Eisenhower Memorial in Washington, D. C.

 What is supposed to be the most impressive feature of the Dwight D. Eisenhower Memorial is a stainless steel tapestry created by Tomas Osinski that stretches 447 feet from the west end to the east end of the memorial, forming a backdrop.
 It is made up of 600 3-foot by 15-foot panels that are welded together and suspended from a cable anchored to six enormous concrete columns.
-The original concept was to depict the Kansas landscape, whatever that may be, but ultimately the design is of the cliffs of Pointe du Hoc in Normandy, France, during peace time, absent German fortifications.
+The original concept was to depict the Kansas landscape—whatever that may be—but ultimately the design is of the cliffs of Pointe du Hoc in Normandy, France, during peace time, absent German fortifications.
 I’ve seen aerial photos of the tapestry lit up at night, and it looks pretty cool, but if you showed it to a million people, I doubt anyone would know what they were looking at.
-Viewing it up close from the memorial grounds during the day, it’s even harder to decipher.
+It’s even harder to decipher when viewing it up close from the memorial grounds during the day.
 I first thought it was nothing more than a screen put up to block out the Department of Education building behind the memorial.
-Only when it was explained to me by a National Park Service volunteer who was on hand to answer questions did I know what it was, but even then it was impossible to picture from where I was standing, not to mention that during the day the design doesn’t really stand out.
+Only when it was explained to me by a National Park Service volunteer who was on hand to answer questions did I know what it was, but even then it was impossible to picture it from where I was standing, not to mention that during the day the design doesn’t really stand out.
 You’ve got to see it at night.

 Stainless steel tapestry serves as the backdrop for the Dwight D. Eisenhower Memorial